 She most recently served in the role of Director of Player Programs and Franchise Development, working with the Pacers, the Fever and the Fort Wayne Mad Ants — Indiana’s G League team.
 In her new role, Catchings “will be responsible for the coordination of day-to-day basketball operations.”

-If she became an NBA general manager right now, she’d probably be more qualified than at least half of the guys currently holding that position.
-Becky Hammon is on the cusp of becoming the first woman to be a head coach in the NBA, her rise up Gregg Popovich’s coaching tree swift and lauded by players.
+If she became an NBA general manager right now, she’d probably be more qualified than at least half of the men currently holding that position.
+San Antonio Spurs assistant coach Becky Hammon is on the cusp of becoming the first woman to be a head coach in the NBA.
+Her rise up Gregg Popovich’s coaching tree’s been swift and lauded by players.

 Both women are being groomed for groundbreaking things.